 Sechelt Farmer’s Market

-On our last day of this trip we stopped by the Sechelt Farmers Market and set up our big green display.
-It was a gorgeous summer day and the market was hustling and bustling with people from all over the Sunshine Coast as well as the lower mainland.
-We found ourselves speaking with a mix of locals and tourists who were so delighted to see our colorful props and stopped to spin our famous trivia wheel.
-We were thrilled to collect some broken items including toasters, vacuum cleaners, microwaves, and even a couple power tools.
+On our last day of this trip, we stopped by the Sechelt Farmers Market to set up our big green display.
+It was a gorgeous summer day.
+The market was hustling and bustling with people from all over the Sunshine Coast and the lower mainland.
+We found ourselves speaking with a mix of locals and tourists who were so delighted to see our colorful props.
+We were thrilled to collect some broken items including toasters, vacuum cleaners, microwaves, and even a couple of power tools.

 Before heading to catch the final ferry of the trip, we managed to sneak in a quick visit at the Salish Soils Depot and spoke with the manager who was unbelievably kind and welcoming.
-Our program is new to Salish Soils, and therefore it was important for us to drop by to get some feedback and ensure any questions were answered.
-It was a wonderful way to end our trip on the Sunshine Coast.
+Our program is new to Salish Soils.
+Therefore, it was important for us to drop by to get some feedback and ensure any questions were answered.
+It was a wonderful way to end our trip!

 Keep an eye out for our future events…

-Come by with your broken or unwanted small appliances and power tools and give our trivia wheel a spin to learn more about the program and show off your knowledge about recycling and sustainability!
+Come by with your broken or unwanted small appliances and power tools and give our trivia wheel a spin!
+You’ll learn more about the program and show off your knowledge about recycling and sustainability!